< |

 (Identified by Peter Astaire, May 2009)

-June 20th – a Landover carrying four characters in fancy dress speed
+: London June 20th – a Landover carrying four characters in fancy dress speed through the streets.

 (Identified by Geoff Dodd, February 2009)